4handheld/laravel_swagger_setup_files/README.md

-# laravel_swagger_setup_files
+# Laravel Swagger Setup
-The 4 files needed to publish swagger docs for laravel
+This repository contains the 4 files needed to publish swagger documentation for any laravel project.
+Follow the steps from the medium posts.
+Copy the files to app/Http/Swagger/swagger_models/settings/ folder and then run php artisan l5-swagger:generate.
+This setups the basic files for your API Documentation.
+The full instruction is available on the medium post https://medium.com/@josephjoseph_85601/b5ec24ba285e